 Arsenic

 Arsenic is a metalloid element found naturally in soil and groundwater.
 Chronic exposure occurs through contaminated drinking water or occupational hazards.
-Symptoms include gastrointestinal distress, skin changes (hyperpigmentation), peripheral neuropathy, and eventually organ failure.
+Symptoms include gastrointestinal distress, skin changes such as hyperpigmentation, peripheral neuropathy, and eventually serious organ damage.
+The World Health Organization’s arsenic fact sheet notes that long-term exposure from drinking water and food is linked to major health effects including skin lesions, cancer, and neurological problems.

-The toxic effect is cumulative; low doses ingested daily can slowly build up to lethal levels.
-Arsenic interferes with mitochondrial function by substituting phosphate groups during ATP production, leading to energy depletion in cells.
+The toxic effect is cumulative; low doses ingested repeatedly can build up to dangerous levels.
+Arsenic interferes with enzyme systems involved in cellular respiration and ATP generation, leading to progressive energy depletion and tissue injury.

 Thallium

-Thallium is a heavy metal once used in rat poisons and insecticides but now banned in many countries due to its toxicity.
-It mimics potassium ions, disrupting normal cellular processes like nerve conduction and muscle contraction.
+Thallium is a heavy metal once used in rat poisons and insecticides but now heavily restricted in many countries due to its toxicity.
+It mimics potassium ions and disrupts normal cellular processes involving nerve conduction and muscle function.

 Lead